Posting USA

 More and more foreign companies are present on the U.S. market, which is why the assignment of employees to the U.S. has also gained in importance in recent years.
 However, HR departments responsible for employee assignments to the USA have to face difficult challenges.
-We can help you make your assignment to the U.S. a success - arrange a no-obligation consultation with our visa experts now.
+We help you to make the assignment to the USA a success.

 The aim of an employee secondment abroad is for the necessary know-how to be imparted and applied locally by foreign employees.
-A posting to the USA is usually referred to as being for a period of three months or more.
-An expatriate assignment to the U.S. usually even lasts several years.
-On average, expatriates spend three years in the United States working locally for their employer.
+A posting to the USA is usually referred to as lasting three months or more.
+As a rule, an employee assignment to the USA even lasts several years.
+On average, expatriates spend three years in the United States working locally for their company.

-The term expatriate assignment, on the other hand, is usually used when the employee works in the United States for an indefinite period of time.
+The term overseas transfer, on the other hand, is generally used when employees work in the United States for an indefinite period of time.

-When an employee is assigned to the United States, the selection of the employee is of great importance.
-Expatriate assignments of employees are terminated or do not have the hoped-for benefits for employers if the employee cannot meet the requirements specifically placed on him or her in the foreign country and cannot adapt in the foreign environment.
+In the case of an assignment to the USA, the selection of the appropriate person is of great importance.
+Foreign assignments of employees are canceled or do not have the hoped-for benefit for employers if the person cannot meet the requirements placed on him or her specifically in the foreign country and cannot adapt in the foreign environment.

 It is also of great importance that the employee's family is brought on board.
-If spouses or children have adjustment problems or go to the U.S. with false expectations, it often has a negative impact on the employee's assignment.
-One of the main reasons why an overseas assignment is terminated prematurely is because of the employee's family.
+If spouses or children have adjustment problems or go to the U.S. with false expectations, this often has a negative impact on the assignment.
+One of the main reasons why an assignment abroad is terminated prematurely is because of the employee's family.

 Tips for personnel selection

-If the employee to be posted has not yet been determined, personnel selection should begin at least six months before the planned overseas assignment.
+If the employee to be posted has not yet been determined, the personnel selection process should begin at least six months before the planned posting abroad.

-If an employee is to be sent to a U.S. location, it is not only internal company aspects that are decisive.
-Especially during the pre-selection process, it can be difficult for the responsible HR manager to make a decision.
-The eligibility or suitability for obtaining a work visa is not based solely on the company's needs.
+When employees are to be sent to a U.S. location, it is not only internal company aspects that are decisive.
+It can be particularly difficult for the responsible HR manager to make a decision during the pre-selection process.
+The eligibility or suitability for obtaining a work visa does not result solely from the company's needs.

 1. Criminal and prior immigration history

-A possible criminal history and previous visa rejections can significantly complicate the application process or, in the worst case, lead to a new visa rejection.
-Of course, it is always important to consider the individual case, because the type and severity of the offense are evaluated differently.
+A possible criminal history and previous visa rejections can considerably complicate the application process or, in the worst case, lead to a renewed visa rejection.
+Here, of course, it is always important to consider the individual case, because the type and severity of the offense are assessed differently.

 2. Occupation

-This refers to the position held by the employee.
+This refers to the position held by employees.
 The higher and more qualified the position, the better the chances.
-For an E-visa or L-visa, for example, the employee must qualify as a Manager, Specialist or Executive.
+For a E-Visa or L visa the employee must qualify as a manager, specialist or executive, for example.

 3. Previous experience

 Previous experience within a company is also primarily aimed at qualification.
-With a longer company affiliation, it can often be assumed that the employee has deeper company or specialist knowledge, which in turn is indispensable for some visa categories.
+With a longer company affiliation, it can often be assumed that there is deeper company or special knowledge, which in return is indispensable for some visa categories.
 In some cases, a certain length of service with the company is required when applying for a visa.

 4. Education

-Last but not least, education or studies are of course of importance.
+Last but not least, the education or studies are of course important.
 Depending on the visa category, different criteria come into play.
-In addition to the type of degree, the respective field of study is also decisive here.
+Here, in addition to the type of degree, the respective field of study is also decisive.

-In addition, we recommend paying attention to three further factors that can also have an influence on the success of an employee assignment:
+In addition, we recommend paying attention to three other factors that can also influence the success of an employee assignment:

-1. Personal suitability: is the employee independent, flexible and open-minded enough to get along in the new environment?
+Is the employee independent, flexible and open-minded enough to find his or her way in the new environment?

-2. Family situation: Does the employee have family obligations that might prevent him or her from being assigned to the U.S.?
-Which family members would move to the U.S. with them?
+Does the employee have any family obligations that might prevent him or her from being sent to the USA?
+Which family members would move to the USA with him/her?
 How old are the children?

-3. Health situation: Does the employee have any illnesses or health conditions that would be worsened by the assignment or would lead to high additional costs?
+Does the employee have any illnesses or health conditions that would be worsened by the assignment or would result in high additional costs?

-Employment law and tax aspects of deployment in the USA
+Employment law and tax aspects of secondment to the USA

-In terms of labor law, there are the following options for a posting:
+Under labor law, the following options exist for a posting:

 1. In the case of a posting to the USA, the employee is typically posted from the foreign parent company or subsidiary.
 In this case, the parent company or subsidiary can continue to pay wages and the employment contract remains in place.

-2. The other option is that the e.g. German contract is suspended or cancelled and the employee enters into an employment contract directly with the company in the USA.
+2. The other possibility is that the e.g. German contract is suspended or canceled directly with the company in the U.S. concludes an employment contract.

 Whatever the company decides, legal and tax aspects must always be taken into account.